Insurance Deductibles: Types, Calculations, and When They're Misapplied

 How Deductibles Interact with Coverage Limits

-An important and often misunderstood point: the deductible does not reduce your Coverage A limit.
+An important and often misunderstood point: the deductible does not reduce your dwelling limit.
 If your dwelling is insured for $500,000 with a $5,000 deductible, the maximum the carrier will pay on a dwelling claim is $495,000 — but your home is still insured “up to” $500,000.
 The deductible is your share of the loss, not a reduction in available coverage.

-This distinction matters most on total loss claims where the damage equals or exceeds the Coverage A limit.
+This distinction matters most on total loss claims where the damage equals or exceeds the dwelling limit.
 On a total loss, the carrier pays the full limit minus the deductible.
 On a partial loss, the carrier pays the cost to repair minus the deductible (up to the limit).
 In either case, the deductible represents the policyholder’s retained risk — the amount you agreed to absorb when you selected that deductible level.

 Deductible Disclosure Requirements in California